adlnet-archive/xAPI-TestSpec/ExperienceAPI.md

 mechanism.
 The means by which this registration is accomplished are not defined by OAuth or the XAPI.

-A **known user** is a user account on the LRS, or on a system which the LRS trusts to define users.
+A <b>known user</b> is a user account on the LRS, or on a system which the LRS trusts to define users.

 The following authentication workflows are anticipated.